guoguibing/librec/README.md

 ### Reference
 Please cite the following papers if LibRec is helpful to your research.

-> Guibing Guo, Jie Zhang, Zhu Sun and Neil Yorke-Smith, LibRec: A Java Library for Recommender Systems, in Proceedings of the 23rd Conference on User Modelling, Adaptation and Personalization (UMAP), 2015.
+1. Guibing Guo, Jie Zhang, Zhu Sun and Neil Yorke-Smith, LibRec: A Java Library for Recommender Systems, in Proceedings of the 23rd Conference on User Modelling, Adaptation and Personalization (UMAP), 2015.

 ### Acknowledgement

 I would like to expression my appreciation to the following people for contributing source codes to LibRec, including [Bin Wu](https://github.com/wubin7019088), [Ge Zhou](https://github.com/466152112).

 I also thank many others for reporting bugs and issues, and for providing valuable suggestions and encouraging support.

+### Publications
+LibRec has been used in the following publications (let me know if your paper is not listed):

+1. G. Guo, J. Zhang and N. Yorke-Smith, TrustSVD: Collaborative Filtering with Both the Explicit and Implicit Influence of User Trust and of Item Ratings, in Proceedings of the 29th AAAI Conference on Artificial Intelligence (AAAI), 2015.
+2. Z. Sun, G. Guo and J. Zhang, Exploiting Implicit Item Relationships for Recommender Systems, in Proceedings of the 23rd International Conference on User Modeling, Adaptation and Personalization (UMAP), 2015.

 ### GPL License